 Flanked by one of Arizona's largest mountain preserves, and situated in the Saguaro-dotted Sonoran desert on the northwestern edge of the thriving Valley of the Sun, it's no "surprise" that Surprise was named Arizona's fastest growing city four times in recent years.

 Even the Kansas City Royals and Texas Rangers decided to take up residence here.
 The once-sleepy square mile farming community surprised just about everyone when it successfully courted the two teams away from their Florida training homes.
-The Cactus League Spring Training facility and stadium, along with a regional library, aquatic center, recreation center, and 57-acre passive park are the centerpieces of new square-mile-plus downtown development, putting Surprise well on it's way to becoming the playground of the West Valley.
+The Cactus League Spring Training facility and stadium, along with a regional library, aquatic center, recreation center, and 57-acre passive park are the centerpieces of new square-mile-plus downtown development, putting Surprise well on it's way to becoming the playground of the East Valley.

 - Looking for some cool and affordable summer fun?
 Surprise's 10,562-square-foot Aquatics Center takes swimming beyond the box.
 It includes a 4,700-square foot water play area with zero depth entry, eight-lane competitive pool, diving well with two one-meter boards, two slides, vortex whirlpool, classroom, concessions and more.